LoganDiliberto-Crypto/CardanoWalletResearch/README.md

 # super-enigma

+## running node-wallets-server

-`node src/index.js`
+`node src/wallet-store/wallet-node.js`

-Shows user addresses on current walletServer, prompts to make or restore existing wallet, and make transactions.
+Shows user wallets on current walletServer, prompts to make or restore existing wallet, and make transactions.

 Wallet Server is ran under localhost at port 8081 by default.